 6.24 Special educational needs and disability code of practice: 0 to 25 years January 2015

-The Inclusion Support Service Kent (ISSK) provide bespoke and centralised training, consultancy and direct support to schools to help assess whether a pupil has English as an additional language, special educational needs or both.
+The Equality Diversity Inclusion Team - EDIT (formally Inclusion Support Service Kent (ISSK)) provide bespoke and centralised training, consultancy and direct support to schools to help assess whether a pupil has English as an additional language, special educational needs or both.

 During the training sessions staff will: